 - Use the pry bar to pull the trim from the wall a bit.
 Go slowly or the wood will break.

 - Continue this motion, moving a few inches along the trim until it comes off the wall.

 - If you still have nails stuck in the walls, use pliers or a hammer to remove the nails.

 - If they break off and you can’t remove them, just hammer them into the wall.

 Tricky Areas (Like Corners and Tight Spots)

-I didn’t have any tricky areas in this room, but I’ve ran into places where I have had issues removing trim from walls.
+I didn’t have any tricky areas in this room, but I’ve run into places where I have had issues removing the trim from the walls.
 This is usually in tight corners and baseboards are notorious for being difficult to remove.

 It can also cut through nails if you find yourself in a situation requiring that.